vbrich/CypressTodometer/README.md

 All sorts of idiotic mistakes, but essentially:
 1. Created my own repo and pushed these changes using my ribo916 user (my windows pc).
 The actual repo is owned by vbrich, but gave permissions to ribo916.
+Then I realized I accidently just copied the entire master branch from the author.
 Don't ask.

+- npm run start
+- npm run cypress

 The code here is for [This Video Tutorial](https://youtu.be/uNd9HxIHptY)